-- Product name = RayStation - 产品型号: RayStation (for the Chinese market only) - Release version = 12.1 - Marketing name = RayStation 11B SPC2 - Software build number = 12.1.2.91 - Clinical build = Indicates that the software is designed for clinical use. - Note: A clinical installation requires both a clinical build and a clinical license.
-Otherwise, 'Not for clinical use' will be displayed in the title bar. - Product lifetime = The lifetime per market is one year after the next major release, but no less than three years - Radiation treatment planning system software = The generic name of the product - 产品名称: 放射治疗计划系统软件 (for the Chinese market only) - = Indicates that the product is a medical device - = Unique Device Identification number - CHREP = The Swiss authorized representative and importer - Driver information = The installed version for the Mevion Spot Map Converter.
+- Product name = RayStation - 产品型号: RayStation (for the Chinese market only) - Release version = 13.1 - Marketing name = RayStation 12A SP1 - Software build number = 13.1.0.144 - Clinical build = Indicates that the software is designed for clinical use. - Note: A clinical installation requires both a clinical build and a clinical license.
+Otherwise, 'Not for clinical use' will be displayed in the title bar. - Product lifetime = The lifetime per market is one year after the next major release, but no less than three years - Radiation treatment planning system software = The generic name of the product - 产品名称: 放射治疗计划系统软件 [for the Chinese market only] - Indicates that the product is a medical device - Unique Device Identification number - The Swiss authorized representative and importer - Driver information = The installed version for the Mevion Spot Map Converter and CyberKnife RAIL.
 Expand this field by clicking the arrow.

-- CE mark and the notified body number
+- CE 2862 = The CE mark and the notified body number

 - = Production date

-- Consult instructions for use
+- = Consult instructions for use

-- The name and address of the manufacturer
+- = The name and address of the manufacturer

-- @ = The support e-mail address
+- e The support e-mail address